 This means that when these live bacteria go through your dog’s digestive tract, they’ll be able to withstand the harsh acids of your dog’s stomach and digestive juices and make it to their intestines where they’ll form more and more spores–a happy colony of little colon troopers, if you will, ready to battle whatever comes at your dog.

-Lots of dog foods will tell you that they include dog specific bacteria but the truth is they’re not strains that make it through the extreme heat process that dried dog kibble undergoes and so you’re basically wasting your money on the probiotics included.
+Lots of dog foods will tell you that they include dog specific bacteria but the truth is they’re not strains that make it through the extreme heat process that dried dog kibble undergoes and so you’re basically wasting your money thinking your dog’s diet is providing probiotics.
 They’re pretty much dead on arrival in your dog’s intestines.

-Even more reason you want to supplement with probiotic products designed for dogs specifically.
+That’s even more more reason you want to supplement with probiotic strains designed for dogs specifically.

-Why Bernie’s perfect poop has the perfect probiotics
+Why Bernie’s Perfect Poop has the perfect probiotics for dogs

 The number one reason Bernie’s Perfect Poop has the best probiotics for dogs is because it was designed for Bernie and his sister Lady!
 We’re a real family, and they’re our real dogs!
 We only want the best for them!
 We knew that gut health was important so we were giving Bernie and Lady prebiotics, probiotics, digestive enzymes and fiber with every meal.
 But that cost a ton and took a lot of work.